 Train Load Optimizer plans, builds, and loads optimized outbound trains while improving slot utilization and avoiding adverse operational side effects.

-Using INFORM’s Optimization Modules not only offers terminal operators the normal optimization outcomes like the ability to reduce costs and increase resilience.
+Using INFORM’s Optimization Modules does not only offer terminal operators the normal optimization outcomes, like the ability to reduce costs and increase resilience.
 They also simultaneously provide terminal operators a powerful resource in their arsenal to curb their environmental impact and improve their long-term sustainability.
 While this paper has only focused on one optimizer, INFORM’s Train Load Optimizer, similar benefits exist for the entire range of add-on Optimization Modules.
-As shown herein, an investment in operational efficiency and cost reduction (a win in-and-of-itself) can also deliver a measurable impact on sustainability.
+As shown herein, an investment in operational efficiency and cost reduction (a win in and of itself) can also deliver a measurable impact on sustainability.
 When applied across the terminal, the cost savings and environmental benefits add up quickly.